US mandates vaccines or tests for big companies by Jan. 4

 The new requirements, which were first previewed by President Joe Biden in September, will apply to about 84 million workers at medium and large businesses, although it is not clear how many of those employees are unvaccinated.

+The Occupational Safety and Health Administration regulations will force the companies to require that unvaccinated workers test negative for COVID-19 at least once a week and wear a mask while in the workplace.

 Tougher rules will apply to another 17 million people who work in nursing homes, hospitals and other facilities that receive money from Medicare and Medicaid.
-Those workers will not have an option for testing and will need to be vaccinated.
+Those workers will not have an option for testing — they will need to be vaccinated.

+OSHA said companies that fail to comply with the regulations could face penalties of nearly $14,000 per violation.

 It was unclear how OSHA planned to enforce the rules.
 A senior administration official said the agency would target companies if it gets complaints.